 - Connect an existing database

-Create Heroku Database (Free) tab.
-In this tab, you now have an option to click on the
+tab.
+In this tab, you can click on the

-After logging in to Heroku and clicking on
+After logging in to Neon and clicking on

-Create Database, Hasura Cloud will perform the following for you:
+Create Neon Database, Hasura Cloud will perform the following for you:

-- Fetch database URL that you can use to configure Hasura
+- Fetch the database URL that you can use to configure Hasura

-It will take a few seconds to connect to Heroku Postgres and initialise.
-Once the connection is established, you will be taken to the Data Manager page on the Console, listing the database that we just connected.
+It will take a few seconds to connect to Neon Postgres and initialize the database.
+Once the connection is ready, you will be taken to the Data Manager page on the Console, listing the database we just connected.

 Now copy the project URL that looks like

-Head back to the terminal, on to the Hasura project directory.
+Head back to the terminal and navigate to the Hasura project directory.
 Execute the following command:

 hasura migrate apply --endpoint https://myproject.hasura.app --admin-secret xxxxx --database-name defaulthasura metadata apply --endpoint https://myproject.hasura.app --admin-secret xxxxx

-Now, try refreshing the Hasura Console on the Cloud project and see if the database schema is reflecting there.
-Essentially we have replicated the schema and metadata on to a new Hasura instance and new Postgres database.
+Try refreshing the Hasura Console on the Cloud project and see if the database schema reflects there.
+We have replicated the schema and metadata onto a new Hasura instance and Postgres database.

 As we keep changing the schema locally, we can keep applying the above two commands to apply the same changes to the staging environment.

-As we keep changing the database, the migration directory gets noisy with too many files created in the dev iteration process.
-Once a feature is fixed, you might want to combine and squash all the migration files related to it into a single file.
+As we keep changing the database, the migration directory gets noisy, with too many files created in the dev iteration process.
+Once a feature is fixed, combine and squash all the related migration files into a single file.
 This can be achieved using the squash command of the Hasura CLI.
 Execute the following command:

 hasura migrate squash --name "squashed-migration" --from 123 --database-name default --endpoint https://myproject.hasura.app